 The British Institute of International and Comparative Law (BIICL) engages in high quality, research-informed teaching and training.
 Our teaching and training builds on our internal expertise and our ability to convene leading figures across relevant fields.
 We cover a broad range of topics, from human rights to investment, from trade to the rule of law and from climate change to cultural heritage law.
 Our methods of delivery are various.
 Our programme includes: regular trainings offered at the Institute, online courses offered in partnership with other institutions, and tailored in-house training offered for a wide range of entities including governments, international organisations, parliaments, judiciaries, companies, law firms, and civil society.

-Our regular training courses include: Business and Human Rights, Climate Change Law, International Trade Law, Law of the Sea, and Public International Law in Practice.
+Our regular training courses include: Business and Human Rights, Climate Change Law, WTO Law, Law of the Sea, and Public International Law in Practice.
 Details of our upcoming courses are available below.
-If a course date is not listed please contact the events team for further information and ask to be added to our mailing list to receive updates on all our courses.
+If a course date is not listed please contact the Events Team for further information and ask to be added to our mailing list to receive updates on all our courses.

 BIICL provide high-quality in-house training for individual groups and upon request.
 In house bespoke training will be tailored to your specific needs and availability.
 The training teams will usually include a combination of experts from BIICL's staff as well as external experts and practitioners.
 Some examples of previous training provided in this format include:

 - Training on International Law, the Law of Treaties and International Trade Law for the UK government;

 - Training on International Trade Law and WTO Law for the Welsh Government;